riak/riak.github.io/versioned_docs/version-2.0.1/using/reference/v3-multi-datacenter/aae.md

   source and sink clusters
 * AAE trees must have been built on both source and sink clusters.
-In the event that an AAE tree is not built on both the source and sink, fullsync will default to the `keylisting` fullsync strategy for that partition.
+In the event that an AAE tree is not built on both the source and sink, fullsync will default to the `keylist` fullsync strategy for that partition.

 ## Configuration